microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 *Corners of flyout UI elements*
 - These UI elements are those that appear temporarily on UI like a MenuFlyout or Flyout.
-- All 4 corners of the UI are to be rounded unless those flyouts are connected to other UI elements (e.g. AutoSuggestBox), in those cases, only the corners that are not connected to the other UI elements gets rounded.
-Those connected to other UI elements stay non-rounded.
+- All 4 corners of the UI are to be rounded except for the exception case mentioned above.
 - The default radius value we use here are 4px.

 *Rounding of bars*